tongdun/td-redis-operator/README.md

 # QuickStart

-Click here to view detailed information about QuickStart.
+<a href="https://github.com/tongdun/td-redis-operator/wiki">Click here to view detailed information</a> about QuickStart.

 <br>

 # AdminGuide

-Click here to view detailed information about AdminGuide.
+<a href="https://github.com/tongdun/td-redis-operator/wiki/Admin-Guide">Click here to view detailed information</a> about AdminGuide.

 <br>